ocaml/platform-blog/opam-2-0-beta.md

 - allow `"""` delimiters around unescaped strings
 - `&` is now parsed with higher priority than `|`
 - field `ocaml-version:` can no longer be used
-- the `remove:` field should not be used anymore for simple cases
+- the `remove:` field should not be used anymore for simple cases (just removing files)

 ## Let's go then -- how to try it ?